BeSports/Goldmine-Server/README.md

 # GoldmineJS - Server

-Documentation needs to be updated, if you would like to use the newer version, wait until version 0.2 or contact me
+Documentation needs to be updated, if you would like to use the newer version, wait until it gets updated or contact [me](mailto:michiel@kayzr.com) for instant updates

 ## Introduction